Curtis J. Jones Jr.

-Curtis J. Jones Jr is an American politician and a Democratic member of the Philadelphia City Council.
+Curtis J. Jones Jr. (born 1956 or 1957) is an American politician and a Democratic member of the Philadelphia City Council.
 In 2007, he was elected to represent the 4th District, which covers parts of North, Northwest, and West Philadelphia.
-He has served as Majority Leader (2012-2016) and Majority Whip since 2020.
+He has served as Majority Leader (2012–2016, 2022–2023) and Majority Whip (2017–2022).

 Personal life

 Jones was born and raised in West Philadelphia.
 At age 15 he was in the 54th and Berks Street gang, but credits Falaka Fattah and the House of Umoja for his reformation saying, "I can literally say that Sister Falaka and the House of Umoja saved my life.
 They taught a lot of people that we don't all have to go to college, but we can all be part of our community, and that's what is important.

 His first attempt at elected office was running for Democratic National Committee delegate at the age of 18.
 As a young activist he co-founded the Youth Movement to Clean Up Politics with Chaka Fattah and also worked at House of Umoja.
 He converted to Islam in high school.

 Jones is a graduate of Overbrook High School and received a professional certification from the American Contract Compliance Association and took courses at the University of Pennsylvania's Fels Institute of Government.

 In September 2021, Jones's son died awaiting an organ transplant.
 He said his son's care was delayed because the intensive care unit was at capacity with COVID-19 patients.

 As of September 2020, he lives in the Overbrook Farms neighborhood.